Group Threat, Political Extremity, and Collective Dynamics in Online Discussions: Introduction

-We use these data sets to investigate our two main questions: 1) How does inequality of influence change when a group is experiencing a threat from an outgroup?, and 2) How does the inequality of commenters' influence differ for more or less politically extreme news sites?
+We use these data sets to investigate our two main questions: 1) How does inequality of attention change when a group is experiencing a threat from an outgroup?, and 2) How does the inequality of attention differ for more or less politically extreme news sites?